Zest86/ACL-PITN/README.md

 # This is an implementation of our paper

-# Adversarial contrastive learning based Physics-Informed Temporal Network
+# PITN: Physics-Informed Temporal Networks for Cuffless Blood Pressure Estimation
 Python code and data files for building an enhanced Bio-Z to BP model.

 ## Installation of Packages